Brita (company)

-Brita GmbH is a German company which manufactures water filters.

-The company headquarters are in Taunusstein near Wiesbaden in Hesse, Germany.
-Manufacturing facilities are in China, Germany, Switzerland, Italy, and the United Kingdom.
+Brita GmbH is a German manufacturer of water filters headquartered in Taunusstein near Wiesbaden, Hesse.
+The company's manufacturing facilities are located in China, Germany, Switzerland, Italy, and the United Kingdom.
 Brita products are distributed in 69 countries.

 Products

-Brita produces water jugs (BPA-free, made of styrene methyl methacrylate copolymer), kettles and tap attachments with integrated disposable filters.
+Brita produces water jugs (BPA-free, made of styrene methyl methacrylate copolymer), and tap attachments with integrated disposable filters.
 The filters can be recycled.

 Their primary filtering mechanism consists of activated carbon and ion-exchange resin.
 The activated carbon is produced from coconut shells.
 According to Brita, the filters have two effects: